-- Running Gag: There has been three episodes in a row that features some animal talking to Puppycat.
+- Running Gag: There have been three episodes in a row that features some animal talking to Puppycat.

 - Shipper on Deck: According to the semi-canon April Fool's Day interview, Puppycat ships Bee and Deckard.

-- Shout-Out: The Puppycats in Bee's dream have the same color scheme as the inner senshi in Sailor Moon.
+- The five Puppycats in Bee's dreams have the same color scheme as the Inner Senshi.

 - Cardamon makes origami unicorn for Bee in episode 4.
 Much like in the movie, this can be taken as a clue that Bee is a robot.

 - Social Services Does Not Exist: Cardamon's mother is in a coma (and he appears to be the only one caring for her) and the only other person in his apartment is his dog.
-Nobody does anything about this, even when he takes over his mother's role as landlord, despite him being only elementary school-age.
+Nobody does anything about this, even when he takes over his mother's role as landlord, despite him being only seven years old.

-- Speaking Simlish: Puppycat speaks in a series of synthesised beep sounds.
+- Speaking Simlish: Puppycat speaks in a series of synthesized beep sounds.